zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 # Zowe API Mediation Layer OIDC authentication

-Zowe API ML can be configured to authenticate users by accepting Access Tokens issued by an external Identity Provider (IDP) implementing OIDC/OAuth protocols.
+Zowe API ML can be configured to authenticate users by accepting Access Tokens issued by an external Identity Provider (IDP) implementing OIDC/OAuth2 protocols.
-This is is useful in more advanced deployments of Zowe where client applications need to access mainframe and enterprise resources.
+This is useful in advanced deployments of Zowe, where client applications need to access mainframe as well as enterprise/distributed systems, while offering their users the comfort of SSO across the systems boundaries.

-This article provides details of the OIDC authentication functionality and related configuration needed to achieve it.
+This article provides details of the API ML OIDC authentication functionality and related configuration needed to achieve it.

 - [OIDC Usage](#oidc-usage)
 - [Authentication Workflow](#authentication-flow)